NREL-Sienna/PowerSystems.jl/docs/src/modeler/parsing.md

 ### Time series data
-PowerSystems requires a metadata file that maps components to their time series data in order to be able to automatically construct forecasts from raw data files.
+PowerSystems requires a metadata file that maps components to their time series data in order to be able to automatically construct time_series from raw data files.
 The following fields are required for each time array:

 * simulation:  User description of simulation
 * category:  Type of component.
 Must map to PowerSystems abstract types (Bus, ElectricLoad, Generator, LoadZone, Reserve)
 * component_name:  Name of component
-* label:  Name of accessor function that can be called on the component to retrieve the forecasted value.
+* label:  User-defined label for the time series data.
 * scaling_factor:  Controls normalization of the data.
 Use 1.0 for pre-normalized data.
 Use 'Max' to divide the timeseries by the max value in the column.
 Use any float for a custom scaling factor.